Notice to Irish citizens in Malawi - COVID-19

-As of 16 March, the Government of Ireland is recommending against all non-essential international travel, including to Malawi.
+The Government of Ireland is recommending against all non-essential international travel until further notice.
+This includes Malawi.
 The full Travel Advice is available here.

-We strongly encourage Irish citizens remaining in Malawi to register your contact details on Citizens’ Registration, which allows us to contact you in case of emergencies.
-Please encourage other Irish citizens you know of to also register.
+We strongly encourage Irish citizens remaining in Malawi to register your contact details on Citizens’ Registration, which allows us to contact you with updated information.

 Embassy of Ireland Social Media